Don't Touch! A Scientist's Advice For Spotting Poison Ivy Before It Ruins Your Summer

 Uncomfortable sounds like an understatement.
 Jelesko says he barely slept while fighting the urge to "claw my itching flesh off."
 Eventually, he went to his family doctor, who prescribed oral steroids.

 The experience sparked years of research into a plant he calls a "familiar stranger."
-He's studied the chemical, urushiol, that triggers that tell-tale rash, and the plant's biology overall.
+He has studied the chemical, urushiol, that triggers that tell-tale rash, and the plant's biology overall.
 The tricky thing about avoiding poison ivy, Jelesko says, is the plant is highly adaptable and can take many different forms in different environments.

 "It's remarkable," he says, with a laugh.
 "There's just an enormous amount of things with this plant that are currently unknown."